On a moment problem of analytic functionals of polynomial hypergroups: Analytic Functionals of Geometric Series

-\begin{Remark} We explicitly computed the Stieltjes inversion formula to get a finite bounded measure, which in turn gives rise to the starting holomorphic function as a Cauchy transform.
-In fact, both $C(w)$ and $\int \frac{1}{t-w}\, \mu(dt)$ have the same boundary value on the real line, whence their difference is entirely holomorphic and turns out to be identically zero in view of their behaviour at infinity. \end{Remark}
+and the measure for $\upsilon$ is a convex combination of the Dirac measure at $c_r(\upsilon)$ and the measure for $\upsilon'$. \item We explicitly computed the Stieltjes inversion formula to get a finite bounded measure, which in turn gives rise to the starting holomorphic function as a Stieltjes transform.
+In fact, both $S(w)$ and $\int \frac{1}{t-w}\, \mu(dt)$ have the same boundary value on the real line, whence their difference is entirely holomorphic and turns out to be identically zero in view of their behavior at infinity.
+(See Appendix~B for more information.) \end{enumerate} \end{Remark}}